vapor/docs/3.0/docs/mysql/getting-started.md

+!!! warning
+    MySQL 3.0 is still in beta.
+Some documentation may be missing or out of date.

 # Getting Started with MySQL

 [MySQL](https://www.mysql.com) is a widely-used, open-source database.
 It has an extremely popular wire-protocol that other open-source databases like [MariaDB](https://mariadb.com) also support.